gitbucket/scalatra-forms/README.md

 A library to validate and map request parameters for Scalatra.

-Ad first, add the following dependency into build.sbt of your Scalatra project to use scalatra-forms.
+At first, add the following dependency into your build.sbt to use scalatra-forms and put <a href="https://raw.github.com/takezoe/scalatra-forms/master/src/main/resources/validation.js">validation.js</a> into your project.

 ```scala
 resolvers += "amateras-repo" at "http://amateras.sourceforge.jp/mvn/"